Zoom privacy and security issues: Here's everything that's wrong (so far)

 Windows malware injection

-Mohamed A. Baset of security firm Seekurity said on Twitter that the same flaw also lets a hacker insert a UNC path to a remote executable file into a Zoom meeting chatroom.
+Mohamed A. Baset of security firm Seekurity said on Twitter that the same filepath flaw also would let a hacker insert a UNC path to a remote executable file into a Zoom meeting chatroom.

-If a Zoom user running Windows clicks on it, a video posted by Baset showed, the user's computer will try to load and run the software.
-The victim will be prompted to authorize the software to run, which will stop some hacking attempts but not all.
+If a Zoom user running Windows clicked on it, a video posted by Baset showed, the user's computer would try to load and run the software.
+The victim would be prompted to authorize the software to run, which will stop some hacking attempts but not all.

+STATUS: If the UNC filepath issue is fixed, then this should be as well.

 iOS profile sharing

-Until last week, Zoom sent iOS user profiles to Facebook as part of the "log in with Facebook" feature in the iPhone and iPad Zoom apps.
+Until late March, Zoom sent iOS user profiles to Facebook as part of the "log in with Facebook" feature in the iPhone and iPad Zoom apps.
 After Vice News exposed the practice, Zoom said it hadn't been aware of the profile-sharing and updated the iOS apps to fix this.

 Phony end-to-end encryption

-Zoom claims that its meetings use "end-to-end encryption" if every participant calls in from a computer or a Zoom mobile app instead of over the phone.
-But under pressure from The Intercept, a Zoom representative admitted that Zoom's definitions of "end-to-end" and of "endpoint" is a bit different from everyone else's.
+Zoom claims its meetings use "end-to-end encryption" if every participant calls in from a computer or a Zoom mobile app instead of over the phone.
+But under pressure from The Intercept, a Zoom representative admitted that Zoom's definitions of "end-to-end" and "endpoint" are not the same as everyone else's.

 "When we use the phrase 'End to End'," a Zoom spokeperson told The Intercept, "it is in reference to the connection being encrypted from Zoom end point to Zoom end point."

 Not so with Zoom.
-It can see whatever is going on in its meetings, and it pretty much has to in order to make sure everything works properly.
+It can see whatever is going on in its meetings, and sometimes it may have to in order to make sure everything works properly.
 Just don't believe the implication that it can't.

 UPDATE: In a blog post April 1, Zoom Chief Product Officer Oded Gal wrote that "we want to start by apologizing for the confusion we have caused by incorrectly suggesting that Zoom meetings were capable of using end-to-end encryption. "

-Note: UPDATE: In a new tweet April 2, Seele said Zoom had released a new version of the Zoom client for macOS that "completely removes the questionable 'preinstall'-technique and the faked password prompt."